openBackhaul/NetExplorerProxy/spec/additionalDescription/_EthernetContainerMappings.md

 The following data for all (target) devices should be gathered into the following columns:
 - general information:
   - `mount-name`
-  - `uuid`
+  - `uuid`: *logical-termination-point/uuid*
-  - `local-id`
+  - `local-id`: *logical-termination-point/layer-protocol/local-id*
-  - `period-end-time`: from ethernet-container-historical-performances/historical-performance-data-list/period-end-time
+  - `period-end-time`: from *ethernet-container-historical-performances/historical-performance-data-list/period-end-time*
-- from the historical-performance-data-list/performance-data for the given period-end-time
+- from the *historical-performance-data-list/performance-data for the given period-end-time*
   - `total-bytes-input`
   - `total-bytes-output`
   - `total-frames-input`